webhasan/gohighlevel-from-tracking/README.md

-# Gohighlevel Form Tracking GTM DataLayer
+# GoHighLevel Form Tracking GTM DataLayer

 ## How to use
 1. In Google Tag Manager, create a new tag as a custom HTML tag.